Welcome to the United States Senate Youth Alumni Association!

-Our members include United States senators, members of Congress, governors, federal judges, cabinet secretaries, candidates for president, business leaders, public officials, respected academics, prominent lawyers, and students from across the country and around the world.
-Many of our members, whether they attended in the 1960s or the 2020s, fondly trace their interest in government and politics back to the United States Senate Youth Program, and Mom Hearst.
+Our members include United States senators, members of Congress, governors, federal judges, cabinet secretaries, ambassadors, candidates for president, business leaders, public officials, respected academics, prominent lawyers, media personalities, and students from across the country and around the world.
+Many of our members, whether they attended in the 1960s or the 2020s, fondly trace their interest in government and politics back to the United States Senate Youth Program, and to our beloved “Mom” Hearst.

 For alumni who weren’t fortunate enough to meet Mrs. Hearst in Washington, we continue to honor her legacy as the core mission of our organization.

 The Mission of the United States Senate Youth Alumni Association was crafted specifically to continue Mrs. Hearst’s work.
 The USSYAA has three basic missions:

 - Building and maintaining avenues of communication among program alumni;